Wellbeing Course for Students

 Many students with anxiety and depression do not seek treatment but do have access to the Internet.
 The different courses that we provide give students the chance to choose which option they think will be the best fit for their needs and schedule.

-What is involved in the courses?
+What is involved in the course?

 What support is available from therapists?